James Murdoch joins board of ad platform company

 Joe Marchese, True(X) chief executive officer, said the experience of Murdoch, Mathews and Miller will help the company evolve in the areas of digital media and advertising.

 Founded in 2007, True(X) Media helps brands such as American Express and Toyota make effective digital ad buys.
-It has raised $44 million (26 million pounds) from venture capital firms including Redpoint Ventures and Pinnacle Ventures.
+It has raised $44 million from venture capital firms including Redpoint Ventures and Pinnacle Ventures.

 Murdoch's family controls News Corp, publisher of several newspapers including The Wall Street Journal and Times of London, and Fox, which has a movie studio, cable and TV properties.
 His father Rupert Murdoch, the chairman of both companies, recently elevated him and his brother Lachlan Murdoch setting up a succession plan.